Travel to Charleston and meet us at the Ansonborough Inn,

 Waterway, with views of the beach and access ways.
 After lunch at a local

-role in both the Revolutionary and Civil Wars.
-After our visit, we return to
+in both the Revolutionary and Civil Wars.
+After our visit, we return to the

-the Ansonborough Inn.
-Take some free time to explore Charleston, perhaps
+Ansonborough Inn.
+Take some free time to explore Charleston, perhaps visiting

-visiting the Battery or strolling through the streets of this historic city.
-Dinner
+the Battery or strolling through the streets of this historic city.
+Dinner is

 Today, shuttle south to Angel Oak, a Southern live oak tree

 located on Johns Island.
-The tree is estimated to be in excess of 1500 years
+The tree is estimated to be more than 1,500 years old.

-old.
-The ancient Southern live oak stands 65 feet tall, and measures 28 feet in
+This beloved, ancient tree stands 65 feet tall, and measures 28 feet in

 circumference.
 Its widest crown is 180 feet, point to point, and it shades